 What Does Split Time Mean in Running?

 Split time is very much what it sounds like.
-You’ll split your race into smaller sections that make sense to measure by – usually miles.
-If you’re running a 5-miler, your time at every mile marker is known as your “mile split”.
+You split your race into smaller sections that make sense to measure by – usually either miles or laps of a track.
+If you’re running a 5-miler, your time at every mile marker is known as your “mile split.”

 Splits are a great way to evaluate your performance throughout a race.
 You can see if your miles are getting slower as you go, or if you’re keeping a constant pace.
 Knowing your pace is essential if you’re training for a specific goal time.